|Fees||Look up fees|

 Principal topics will include:

-- The UN Charter framework for collective security and the changing role of the UN Security Council;
+- UN Charter framework for collective security and resort to force

-- The scope of the right of self-defence, including anticipatory and collective self-defence;
+- Scope of the right of self-defence, including anticipatory or collective self-defence

 Intended learning outcomes

 A student who has successfully completed this subject should:

 - Be conversant with the scope of the various exceptions to the legal prohibition on the resort to military force;

 - Be able to critically evaluate justifications for resort to military force and understand arguments for and against the legal validity of such claims;